 9.)
 During the “rut”, males compete for the rights to breed with local females by swinging their heads, strutting, emitting a lion-like roar, and ultimately charging into each other head-on.
 They don’t damage each other’s heads due to the thin pocket of air between their brain and skull.
 I guess you can technically call them air heads.

 10.)
-The gestation period lasts 8 – 9 months and produces a single calf.
+The Gestation (pregnancy) period lasts 8 – 9 months and produces a single calf.
 The young are nursed for up to a year but begin to eat grass as soon as a week after birth.

 But wait, there’s still more on the musk ox!